ltw-webdev-3/curriculum/exporting-from-photoshop.md

     before: |
       We want to make the images we use on the web as small as possible—Photoshop only does part of the job.

-      Next up we need to drop the images into [ImageOptim](https://imageoptim.com/mac)† to really reduce their file size—it won’t reduce the quality in any way.
+      Next up we need to drop the images into [**ImageOptim**](https://imageoptim.com/mac) to really reduce their file size—it won’t reduce the quality in any way.

-      † (*You should already have this installed on your computer.*)

       ![](imageoptim.jpg)